Direct dependencies between neurons explain activity: Code Availability

 The code used to perform the analyses in this paper is openly available at \\ \texttt{github.com/ChrisWLynn/Minimal{\_}computation}.

 \begin{addendum}

 \item[Supplementary Information.]
 Supplementary text and figures accompany this paper.

 \item[Acknowledgements.]
-We thank P. Dixit, B. Machta, D. Clark, T. Geiller, M. Leighton, D. Carcamo, N. Weaver, and Q. Yu for enlightening discussions and comments on earlier versions of the paper.
-We also acknowledge support from the Department of Physics and the Quantitative Biology Institute at Yale University.
+We thank P.~Dixit, B.~Machta, D.~Clark, T.~Geiller, M.~Leighton, F.~Mignacco, D.~Carcamo, N.~Weaver, and Q.~Yu for enlightening discussions and comments on earlier versions of the paper.
+We also acknowledge support from the National Institutes of Health (NIH/NIGMS R35GM160188) and the Department of Physics, Quantitative Biology Institute, and Wu Tsai Institute at Yale University.

 \item[Author Contributions.]
 C.W.L. conceived the project, designed the models, performed the analysis, and wrote the manuscript and Supplementary Information.

 \item[Competing Interests.]
 The author declares no competing financial interests.